kaiorosa1/100-days-of-code/log-r3.md

 ### Day 3: August 17, 2019

 **Today's Progress**: I worked on the Exercise Tracker project (FCC).
-I worked on getting the right data from the url query.
+I finally finished the project.
+I love this feeling of finishing a project, it's very fulfulling and I love knowing that this feeling is constant in work-life.

 **Thoughts**: Today hasn't been as productive as I wanted but obviously I could do much more than I expected from a weekend.